 Don’t Forget a Good Moisturizer

 Moisturizing is crucial to sealing in hydration and maintaining the skin’s protective barrier.
-It also helps prevent moisture loss overnight.
+It also helps reduce moisture loss overnight.

 Choose the right type for your skin: